A SHORT HISTORY OF PERU

 By about 2,500 BC people in what is now Peru began farming.
 By about 1,800 BC they were making pottery.

-The first South American civilisation was the Chavin.
+The first South American civilization was the Chavin.
 It arose in what is now Peru in about 900 BC.
 The Chavin did not invent writing but they were skilled architects, stonemasons, potters and goldsmiths.
 They built in both brick and stone and their engineers were capable of building both dams and reservoirs.

 Chavin farmers irrigated their land and they grew maize (their staple food), squashes and beans.
 They also grew cotton and they wove it on looms.
 They raised lamas and alpacas for meat and wool.